Have a rowdy birthday

 2000 - Ex-red Dominic Matteo won his first Scotland cap in their 2-0 home friendly defeat by Australia.
 Ex-red Don Hutchison also featured.

 2013 – Future red Adam Lallana made his England bow as Roy Hodgson’s side were beaten 2-0 at Wembley by Chile, with Jordan Henderson, Glen Johnson and future red James Milner also featuring.
 Ex-reds reserves midfielder Gary Mackay-Steven made his Scotland debut as they were held to a goalless draw by the USA at Hampden Park, winning his only cap while with Dundee United.
-Daniel Agger, Martin Škrtel, future red Mario Balotelli and ex-reds Javier Mascherano, Raúl Meireles and Maxi Rodríguez all also played for their countries that day.
+Daniel Agger, Martin Škrtel, future reds Mario Balotelli and Emre Can, and ex-reds Alexander Kačaniklić, Javier Mascherano, Raul Meireles and Maxi Rodríguez all also played for their countries that day.

 2006 - Future red Robbie Keane struck a hat-trick as Steve Staunton’s Republic of Ireland thumped San Marino 5-0 at Lansdowne Road, with Steve Finnan also featuring.

-2013 – Keane also scored as his country beat Latvia 3-0 in a friendly in Dublin.
+2013 – Ex-red Keane also scored as his country beat Latvia 3-0 in a friendly in Dublin.

 1922 – We beat Derby County 3-1 at Anfield in a testimonial match for Jackie Sheldon, who had recently retired after breaking his leg.
 Guest player Owen apparently scored all three of our goals.
 Sheldon grabbed twenty goals in 147 reds games after joining from Manchester United in November 1913 and played in our first ever FA Cup Final in 1914.
 Unfortunately, his name was forever tainted by being the go-between in our match-fixing scandal with Manchester United in April 1915.